Anxiety Therapy for Adults in Ontario

 Maybe you:

-Wake up already feeling drained or hopeless
+Wake up already feeling drained

-Feel like you’re “holding it together” but barely
+Feel like you’re barely “holding it together”

 Can’t remember the last time you truly felt at ease